dgroomes/intellij-playground/README.md

 * [x] DONE (Update: yes, but it trades off some steps with other steps) Can I build a ready-to-go image, above and beyond the dev containers one I created, that's pre-installed with Intellij?
   I have many projects.
 I don't want to continually download Intellij (it's 1+ GB).
 I think I need to use the "JetBrains Client Downloader" (?) mentioned on the [*Fully offline mode* page](https://www.jetbrains.com/help/idea/fully-offline-mode.html)
+* [x] DONE Explore GraphQL support and make some requests to the GitHub GraphQL API.
+* [ ] How does the GraphQL Intellij plugin implement "environment variables"?
+Is this using a blessed Intellij API or was it a custom implementation?
+I'm curious because I want a similar feature for a plugin I'm working on.

 ## Reference